 SUSTAINABLE WARDROBE LESSON 3: EXPLORETHE PRE-LOVED MARKET FIRST BEFORE BUYING ANYTHING NEW

-Once I explored the pre-loved world, I reasoned that it was perfectly acceptable to then explore buying new items, after trying swap shops, or seing if I could borrow or rent.
+Once I explored the pre-loved world, I reasoned that it was perfectly OK to explore buying new items, after trying swap shops, or seeing if I could borrow or rent.
 I made a pact to try and only buy new from Ethical Brand Directory and brands that met my criteria for being ethical, sustainable and stylish.

 SUSTAINABLE WARDROBE LESSON 4: CHOOSE LONG LASTING AND ECO-FRIENDLY FABRICS

-My lesson here was to really check the labels, ask about the materials, and try and avoid polyester and mixed blends at all costs.
+My lesson here was to really check the labels, ask about the materials, and avoid polyester and mixed blends at all costs.

 I told myself that if I am going to invest in new items, I must choose wisely.
 Items made from natural materials tend to be the most sustainable.
-I decided to opt for materials made from ethically sourced , such as wool, hemp, organic cotton, silk and tencel.
-I decided I was comfortable with leather if responsibly sourced (aka: a direct by-product of the meat industry) and tanned using eco-friendly dyes.
+I decided to opt for ethically sourced materials, such as wool, hemp, organic cotton, silk and Tencel.
+I decided I was comfortable with leather if it was responsibly sourced (aka a direct by-product of the meat industry) and tanned using eco-friendly dyes.

-Items made from 100% are more sustainable in the long run, as these can be broken down and recycled more easily than blended fibres.
-Have you ever looked at a jumper to see its got a high % of polyester just a small % of actual wool?
+Items made from 100% natural materials are more sustainable in the long run, as these break down and are more easily recycled than blended fibres.
+Have you ever looked at a jumper to see it has a high percentage of polyester and just a small percentage of actual wool?
 Looking at labels BEFORE even considering if an item would like nice on me was another big lesson on my way towards building my sustainable wardrobe.

 SUSTAINABLE WARDROBE LESSON 5: INVEST IN GOOD QUALITY NOT HIGH QUANTITY

 I did that for nearly 2-years and it totally changed my relationship with shopping and needing to add ‘new’ pieces to my wardrobe.
-I had to wear what I had, and it helped me see I did have a style preference.
-It also helped me see that fast fashion could never be sustainable, as it’s not built to last.
-Nearly all of my fast-fashion items wore out and were super tatty, beyond repair towards the end.
+I had to wear what I had, and it helped me see that I did have a style preference.
+It also helped me see that fast fashion could never be sustainable as it’s not built to last.
+Nearly all of my fast-fashion items wore out and were super tatty and beyond repair towards the end.

-A sustainable wardrobe should consist of key pieces that can be worn time, and time again.
-Items should be expected to pass the #100wears mark and be garments, shoes, or accessories you’d be proud to be seen in all the time (remember clever styling can see a 30 piece wardrobe produce up to 120+ different looks).
-So investing in good quality at a price point 2-5 times more expensive than the high-street can be a shock, but once you’ve worked out all the money you’ve saved by not shopping at all – it’s easier to reason with a higher purchase that you know will last you years, not months.
+A sustainable wardrobe should consist of key pieces that are worn time and time again.
+Items should pass the #100wears mark and be garments, shoes, or accessories you’d be proud to wear all the time.
+Remember, clever styling can see a 30 piece wardrobe produce up to 120+ different looks.
+So investing in good quality at a price point 2-5 times more expensive than the high-street can be a shock.
+But once you’ve worked out all the money you’ve saved by not shopping at all, it’s easier to reason with a higher-priced purchase that you know will last you years, not months.

 SUSTAINABLE WARDROBE LESSON 6: MAKE IT LAST – REPAIR AND STORE WITH CARE